In this article:

 Termites, wood-boring beetles, and carpenter ants are among the nasty creatures that burrow into homes and eat away at the wood.
 They can cause enormous damage to homes, which is why many states require a WDO inspection to close on a home.
 Likewise, if you’re using a VA loan or a FHA loan, a WDO inspection is likely required.

 According to the EPA, if you see mold, you have mold, and you should get a mold inspection to see the extent of the damage.
 A mold inspector uses a moisture meter to detect dampness in drywall, insulation, and other building materials while also taking air samples from inside and outside the home.
-Through these inspections, you can see just how bad a mold problem is so you can go into remediation.
+Through a mold inspection, you can see just how bad a mold problem is so you can go into remediation.

 A standard home inspection might note some structural issues with a home, but it won’t closely inspect the home’s foundation.
 If the house appears to be in rough shape on the outside or has obvious cracks in the foundation, a foundation inspection is necessary.
 These inspectors analyze a house’s foundation and note potential issues like drainage problems, tree roots, cracks, and other indications of movement.
 If there are real problems, you may have to hire a structural engineer to fix the house.